AN OVERVIEW

 • Practical: Enjoying the insight of personal practice.

-Module 3: 04-06 of April (Nøsen) Knut Axel, Alexander
+Module 3: 9 - 11 of May (Nøsen) Knut Axel, Alexander

 An introduction to the Classical Sankhya philosophy and tradition.